top of page

 About the Museum of Names

-Because names are where connection is born
+Because names are where connection is born.

-We’re so glad you’re here.
+Glad you made it here.
 Welcome to the Museum of Names.

 "Names are more than what we’re called—